AhmadRamadan74/Furni/README.md

-#Furni-Shopping Website
+# Furni
-is a one stop shop where you purchase everything from furniture to household items and more. implemented using the latest technologies of (HTML - CSS - JS - Bootstrap)
+Furni - is a one stop shop where you purchase everything from furniture to household items and more. implemented using the latest technologies of (HTML - CSS - JS - Bootstrap)